warp-contracts/academy/warp-academy-docs/docs/syncer/services/checker.md

 # Introduction

-Checker monitors the state of L2 interactions to make sure they end up in Arweave.
-For each bundle sent to bundlr.network Checker periodically checks if it's already in FINISHED state.
-It checks bundles created sufficiently long time ago,
+Checker oversees L2 interactions to ensure they ultimately seed on Arweave.
+Checker periodically verifies each bundle sent to bundlr.network to see if it's reached the FINISHED state.
+It specifically checks bundles that were created at least 160 Arweave blocks before the current block height.

 ## Run